-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+This details how we intend to spend our pupil premium this academic year to address the challenges listed above.
+Note - the recovery premium to support schools post-covid is no longer applicable as 2023/24 was the final year of this extra financial support.